FloodWise Property Reports

 - minimum habitable floor level for building and development

-- whether a property is located within a waterway corridor or is a large allotment, that is, over 1000 square metres.
+- property location is within a waterway corridor or is a large allotment, i.e. over 1000 m².

-Please note that flood levels higher than those shown in FloodWise Property Reports can occur in any year, although such flood levels are less likely than those shown on the report.
-Residents and businesses can understand their flood risk from rarer flood events by checking the Flood Awareness Map.
+Note: flood levels higher than those shown in FloodWise Property Reports can occur in any year.
+Such flood levels are less likely than those shown on the report.
+Residents and businesses can check their flood risk from rarer flood events by checking the Flood Awareness Map.

 In 2012 Council released Brisbane's FloodSmart Future Strategy 2012-2031.
 This strategy takes an integrated approach to managing flood risk through a co-ordinated mix of: